vangiex/SpielPlatz-PlayGround/README.md

 This project show one of this application by enable GUI interface on VM for rural area on Google Cloud Platform.

-For More Detailed Case visit :
+For More Detailed Case Study visit :

   part 1 : https://prezi.com/view/qfaGjTSmr96zFJ9EINIQ/